 - If you need to add more rows or columns to the source data in the future, then add the labels for those rows and columns before consolidation.
 Then, populate the cells in the respective rows and columns with zeros.
 If you update those cells containing zeros in the future, the consolidated data will also update.

-Now you know how to automate consolidation in excel.
+Now you know how to automate consolidation in Excel.
 Do you have any further queries or suggestions?
 Please let us know in the comment section below.
-You can also visit our ExcelDemy blog to explore more about excel.
-Stay with us and keep learning.